Translation

 Career relevance

-There is an increasing global demand for translators and language specialists, and this masters degree will provide you with the knowledge and skills to embark on a career as a translator.
+There is an increasing global demand for translators and language professionals, and this masters degree will provide you with the knowledge and skills to embark on a career in this exciting field.
 This is an immensely rewarding profession for those with an interest in languages and communication, and encompasses a wide and growing range of areas, including audio-visual translation, advertising or website localisation, as well as semi-specialised and specialised translation.

 If you wish to pursue a career as a translator, be it as an in-house or freelance translator, this masters degree will equip you with the necessary professional skills and familiarity with the professional tools needed in this fast-moving field.
 You will also acquire a raft of highly valued transferable communication and collaborative skills such as peer reviewing and team working, which are useful in a range of occupations in the communications sector.